Meet the Solar System's Dwarf Planets

 Because it's so far from the sun, Pluto is one of the coldest places in the solar system, with surface temperatures hovering around minus 375 degrees Fahrenheit (minus 225 degrees Celsius).

-Pluto has four known moons: Charon, Nix, Hydra and a newly discovered tiny satellite currently called P4 (its final name may end up being Cerberus).
+Pluto has four known moons: Charon, Nix, Hydra and a newly discovered tiny satellite currently called P4.
 While Nix, Hydra and P4 are relatively small, Charon is about half as big as Pluto.
 Because of Charon's size, some astronomers regard Pluto and Charon as a double dwarf planet, or binary system.

-While Pluto is tough to study because it's so far away, scientists think the dwarf planet is about 70 percent rock and 30 percent ice.
-Its surface is covered predominantly with nitrogen ice.
-The dwarf planet has a thin atmosphere — composed mainly of nitrogen, methane and carbon monoxide— that extends about 1,860 (3,000 km) into space.

-Pluto will start coming into clearer focus in a few years' time.
-NASA's New Horizons probe is due to make a close flyby of the dwarf planet in July 2015, marking the first time a spacecraft has ever visited the frigid, faraway world.

 Eris: The troublemaker